keylow39/ffxi/Home.md

 * (planned) Monstrosity Support
 * (planned) Command Line Support (start / stop commands)

-# Requirements
+## Requirements
 * FFace.dll
 * FFaceTools.dll
 * Resource Files
 * Microsoft .NET Framework 4.5
 * Visual C++ Redistributable Packages for Visual Studio 2013

-# Support
+## Support
 **Note: Forums are down currently; feel free to send me an email at MikeBartron@gmail.com or use the [support issue](https://github.com/EasyFarm/EasyFarm/issues/130) for questions or feedback regarding the program.**

 Bug reports and suggestions can be made at the [FFEvo EasyFarm Support Thread](http://www.ffevo.net/topic/3137-easyfarm/), and is the primary place where questions can be answered.

-# Tutorial
+## Tutorial
 Coming soon!

-# Want to contribute?
+## Want to contribute?
 Anyone can contribute to the project.
 Just make sure you've done your best to test the code you are changing and send me a pull request, and I'll add in your contribution!

-# FAQ
+## FAQ
-**Does the program detect aggro?**
+##### Does the program detect aggro?

-Yes, the program can detect whether the player has aggro.
+* Yes, the program can detect whether the player has aggro.

-**Why does the new version of the program crash?**

-1. Using an old user preference file may cause the program to crash.
-Delete the preference file and let the program generate a new one.

-**The program has caused my character to keeping running and I can't get him to stop.
-What should I do?**
+##### The program has caused my character to keeping running and I can't get him to stop.
+What should I do?

-Shut down the program, restart it and re-hit the start button.
+* Shut down the program, restart it and re-hit the start button.

-**Why is the program not targeting mobs correctly or not at all?**
+##### Why is the program not targeting mobs correctly or not at all?

-Try turning off the in-game auto target feature and see if that fixes the problem.
+* Try turning off the in-game auto target feature and see if that fixes the problem.

-**Can you please add feature X?**
+##### Can you please add feature X?

-If the feature you request is in line with the goals of the program of course but adding additional features will take some time.
+* If the feature you request is in line with the goals of the program of course but adding additional features will take some time.